canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 These are six tips from Pinal's blog and online presentations I've applied recently.
 Please, test these changes in a development or staging environment before making anything on your production servers.

-## 1. Enable automatic statistics update
+## 1. Enable automatic update of statistics

 **Turn on automatic update of statistics.** You should turn it off if you're updating a really long table during your work-hours.

-You can [enable automatic statistic update](https://blog.sqlauthority.com/2009/10/15/sql-server-enable-automatic-statistic-update-on-database/) with this query:
+This is how to enable automatic update of statistic update. [[Source]](https://blog.sqlauthority.com/2009/10/15/sql-server-enable-automatic-statistic-update-on-database/)

 ```sql
 USE <YourDatabase>;